 What is a dry socket?

 A dry socket happens after a dentist pulls a tooth.
 A blood clot forms in the hole where the tooth is, protecting the bone and nerves.
 Sometimes, this clot doesn’t form or gets knocked out.
-Without a blood clot, the bone and nerves are open to air and food, causing a lot of pain.
-Dry sockets usually start hurting 1 to 3 days after a dentist removes a tooth.

 Does a tooth extraction hurt?